SolodVlad/WebHashcat/Hashcat/hashcat-6.2.6/docs/hashcat-brain.md

 Yes, you read that right - the more salts, the better!!

-Let's continue with our calculation and our 8,000,000,000 password example.
+Let's continue with our calculation and our 8,000,000,000 Value example.
 The speed of a typical VBULL on a Vega64 is 2170.6 MH/s.
 If we have 300,000 salts, the speed drops to 7235 H/s.
 Now to feed the hashcat brain at a rate of 7235 H/s, it will take you 1,105,736 seconds (or 12 days).
 That means you can run the hashcat brain for 12 days.
 It's an OK time I think, though I don't let many attacks run for such a long time.
 Also, this is an inexpensive server with 64GB physical RAM, and you could simply add more RAM, right?
 At this point we should also consider using swap memory.
 I think there's actually room for that - but I leave testing this to our users.

 Lookup times are pretty good.
 The hashcat brain uses two binary trees, which means that the more hashes that are added, the more efficient it becomes.
 Of course, the lookup times will increase drastically in the first moments, but will stabilize at some point.
 Note that we typically do not compare just one entry vs. million of entries - we compare hundreds of thousands of entries vs. millions of entries.